eclipsesrl/udesly-docs/docs/shopify-conversion-steps.md

 id: shopify-conversion-steps
 title: Conversion Steps
 ---

+Follow this short guide to convert a Webflow project to a functioning Shopify template.

+**To make the following conversion process effective, make sure you have entered in Webflow all the custom attributes required.**

 ## Export & Convert

 Once your design is finished, the page types and the page elements are defined with their attributes, you can finally export your template.